 18 Hole Round

-|Musselburgh Old Course||7 holes for many years, added an 8th in 1832 and a 9th in 1870|
+|Musselburgh Old Course||7 holes for many years, adding an 8th in 1832 and a 9th in 1870|

-Montose Links had 7 holes by 1810; 14 holes by 1825; 11 holes by 1849; and 25 holes by 1866, though these were reduced sometime shortly after 1874.|
+|Montrose Links||7 holes by 1810; 14 holes by 1825; 11 holes by 1849; and 25 holes by 1866, reduced sometime shortly after 1874.|

 |St Andrews (Old Course)||12 holes by 1764, and probably much earlier.
 The holes were laid out in a line and 10 holes were played twice, once 'out' and once back 'in', making a 'round' of 22 holes.|

 Although some clubs were playing 18 holes as medal round at this time, it was purely be accident, such as at Lanark from 1851-1853 where they had six holes that were played three times.
 When they added another hole it became a round of 21 holes.

-The course was played in the clockwise direction in this period, though shortly after it was alternately played in clockwise and anticlockwise directions to manage the wear of the course.
+The course was played in the clockwise direction in this period, though shortly after it was alternately played in clockwise and anticlockwise directions, to manage the wear of the course.

 From 1872, the British Open golf championship was held annually in rotation at Prestwick, St Andrews and Musselburgh, where the three sponsor clubs were based.
 The contest was over 36 holes and it was, therefore, three rounds when it was held at Prestwick, two rounds when at St Andrews and four rounds at Musselburgh.
 The competition must have created comparison of the courses and the 18 holes at St Andrews would have seemed the most appropriate.

-Thus, in 1882, Prestwick expanded its course to 18 holes, the 19th course to do so, and in 1891 when the Honourable Company built Muirfield they created 18 holes in the first year.
+Thus, in 1882, Prestwick expanded its course to 18 holes, the 18th course to do so, and in 1891 when the Honourable Company built Muirfield they created 18 holes in the first year.
 As they sponsored the Open, the championship moved with them from Musselburgh to Muirfield.
 With the three foremost clubs in the world using 18 holes, this set the norm for a golf round.

 Therefore the reason why golf courses are 18 holes is partly at least an accident of history.